dogshoes/gotenna-notes/README.md

 ### CLI Behavior

 The CLI seems to accept some valid commands with any extraneous trailing characters.
 For example, the `version` command can be invoked by `versionxy`, or `version;`, or `version;temp;`.
+Some commands will default given no arguments (`pap` for example), but some commands will report as unrecongnized unless an argument is passed (`chn` and `ctx` to name a few).
+The behavior seems a little picky.

 ### Version Command